hanshasselberg/i0rek.github.io/_drafts/postgres_cluster.markdown

 > When a table is clustered, it is physically reordered based on the index information.<sup>1</sup>

 A clustered table doesn't help when querying rows randomly.
-But it can greatly increase performance when you query a range of index values or a single index value with multiple values!
-Because when the queried data is in one place on the disk.
+It can greatly increase performance when you query a range of index values or a single index value with multiple entries because the queried data is in one place on the disk.

-Looking back at our query `SELECT * FROM tasks WHERE list_id IN (?, ?, ?)`, we can now explain why the clustered table is so much faster!
+Looking back at our query `SELECT * FROM tasks WHERE list_id IN (?, ?, ?)`, it is clear why the clustered table is so much faster!
 The tasks are grouped together on the disk according to their list id.
 PostgreSQL can read every lists tasks from disk without jumping around.
 Thats fast and convinient!
 Whereas for the unclustered table the tasks for each list are spread across the the disk.

 ### Maintenance